Kicksecure/security-misc/README.md

 * Slab merging is disabled as sometimes a slab can be used in a vulnerable way which an attacker can exploit.

-* Sanity checks, redzoning, and memory poisoning are enabled.
+* Sanity checks and redzoning are enabled.

+* Memory zeroing at allocation and free time is enabled.

 * Machine checks (MCE) are disabled which makes the kernel panic on uncorrectable errors in ECC memory that could be exploited.